- Analytical Chemistry

 ASM Handbooks Online is a peer-reviewed source of information on ferrous and non-ferrous metals and materials technology.

-The quarterly updated database contains the complete content of thirty ASM Handbook volumes, several ASM Handbook supplements, and two ASM Desk Editions.
+The quarterly updated database contains the complete content of more than thirty volumes of the ASM Handbook, several ASM Handbook supplements, and two ASM Desk Editions.
 Over 25,000 pages of articles, illustrations, tables, graphs, specifications and practical examples can be accessed.

-BIOSIS Previews combines journal content from Biological Abstracts® with supplemental, non-journal coverage from Biological Abstracts/RRM® (Reports, Reviews, Meetings).
+BIOSIS Previews is a database within the larger Web of Science and combines journal content from Biological Abstracts® with supplemental, non-journal coverage from Biological Abstracts/RRM® (Reports, Reviews, Meetings).
 Specialized indexing helps you discover more accurate, context-sensitive results.

 BIOSIS life sciences databases deliver current, multidisciplinary information from many fields , including agriculture, biodiversity, biotechnology, botany, drug discovery, gene therapy, marine biology, wildlife conservation, zoology, and other topics.
 BIOSIS also provides specialized indexing, with tags to vital data such as CAS Registry numbers, Enzyme Commission numbers, and cross-references throughout to gene, disease, and organism names.

 BRENDA is the main collection of enzyme functional data available to the scientific community.

 The enzymes are classified according to the Enzyme Commission list of enzymes.
 Some 1.900.000 different enzymes are covered.
 The database holds information about nomenclature, reactivity and specificity, structure, isolation and purification, and stability of enzymes as well as cross references to structure databases and references to literature.